6 reasons to call on the services of a lawyer in the field of VEFA (vente en l'état de parfait achèvement) or more commonly known as "off-plan sales"?

 This is a contract for a building to be constructed.

-In fact, the rules governing VEFA are very similar to those applicable to contracts for the construction of single-family homes.
+Moreover, the rules surrounding VEFA are very similar to those applicable in matters of individual house construction contracts.

 The seller/developer remains the owner of the construction until delivery of the units, at which point ownership of the property is transferred from the owner to the purchaser.